 RED

-Red increases pulse rate, blood flow and can heighten emotions Therefore, it not ideal for workplaces unless your job or task involves physical activity.
+Red increases pulse rate, blood flow and can heighten emotions Therefore, it is not ideal for workplaces unless your job or task involves physical activity.

 For companies where analytical thinking is central to their working practices, red should be avoided at all costs.
 It is also very loud and distracting, so can lead to employees getting eye fatigue.